This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Nectar Shelf Life Outside

-Hot weather can turn your hummingbird feeder into a fermentation festival, where nectar spoilage happens faster than you can say âsugar rush.â
+Ever notice how hot weather can turn your feeder into a nectar spoilage zone?

-- Change nectar every 1-2 days.
+- Change nectar every 1-2 days to prevent fermentation.

-- Use smaller feeder quantities.
+- Use smaller feeders to reduce waste.

-- Clean feeders regularly.
+- Clean feeders thoroughly before refilling.

-Your hummingbirds will thank you!
+Your hummingbirds will love you for it!

-Nectar Shelf Life in the Refrigerator
+Nectar Shelf Life in The Refrigerator

 Storage and Re-Use of Nectar